 2-B Other Per sons

 Name:

-Address and/or Res idents Association:
+Address and/or Res sidents Association:

-Received : 29 November 2022
+Received: 29 November 2022

+Dear Sirs

+RLS Law represents ,

 This representation relates to the above application for a new premises licence.
-The application is for a new premises licence for a premises identified as Whitehall Place, a restaurant with street access within the Raffles Hotel in the former Old War Office.
+The application is for a new premises licence for a premises identified as The Pavilion, a restaurant with bar which is located in the Raffles Hotel in the former Old War Office.

-the Old War Office ("OWO") and particularly, is as the ever-growing rooftop bar that forms part of the OWO development; however, we are making Representations in relation to all 7 of the Applications for new Premises Licences in the Old War Office development, that have been made simultaneously.
+Our Our Old War Office ("OWO") and particularly, as the ever-growing rooftop bar that forms part of the OWO development; however, we are making Representations in relation to all 7 of the Applications for new Premises Licences in the Old War Office development, that have been made simultaneously.